bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 So by now, we have the data correctly represented in the warehouse and the process in place for populating the data from the operational system.
 But the data is not yet ready for access by BCGW users.

-### Define a Metadata Profile
+### Define a Metadata Record

-#### Why is a Metadata Profile Required?
+#### Why is a Metadata Record Required?

 _Metadata_ is information that describe data.
-A metadata profile is a collection of information that describes a wide variety of data characteristics, including such topics as geographic extent of the data, when the data was collected, who collected it, who owns it, its format, quality, version number, rights of use, how often it's updated, its intended usage, and so on.
+A metadata record is a collection of information that describes a wide variety of data characteristics, including such topics as geographic extent of the data, when the data was collected, who collected it, who owns it, its format, quality, version number, rights of use, how often it's updated, its intended usage, and so on.

-Creating a metadata profile is important for the following reasons:
+Creating a metadata record is important for the following reasons:

 + It provides the context for the data and allows it to be described and managed in a consistent way, similar to other datasets.
 + It supports user self-service.
-Users can browse the metadata profile to understand the purpose and characteristics of a data set and decide whether it's right for their needs.
+Users can browse the metadata record to understand the purpose and characteristics of a data set and decide whether it is right for their needs.
-+ It supports sustainment in that it embodies knowledge about the data that might otherwise remain in a person's head, and not be captured.
++ It supports sustainment in that it embodies knowledge about the data that might otherwise remain with a particular person or program, and not be captured.

 There are international standards for metadata that DataBC follows.
 This provides interoperability with other data service utilities, meaning that descriptions of your data can be widely published and accessed (assuming your security profile allows this).